How Solar Power Works In Canada

 Materials Cost: $0.20-$0.50/Watt

-Inverters are need to convert the power produced by solar panels from Direct Current (DC) to Alternating Current (AC).
-This is because Alternating Current is the only form of electricity that can used with modern appliances and on the energy grid here in Canada.
+Inverters are need to convert the electricity produced by solar panels from Direct Current (DC) to Alternating Current (AC).
+This is needed because Alternating Current is the only form of electricity that can used with modern appliances and on the energy grid here in Canada.

-There are several types of inverters that Canadian installers will use with your solar system:
+There are several types of inverters technologies that Canadian installers will use with your solar system:

 |Microinverters||Most Efficient, common for roof-mounted systems|